anjukallath/FIRST/README.md

 # YOUTUBE_DATASET.
-This python code is done on a youtube dataset.This data consist of the details of 3945 youtube videos and among this top 1000 videos are sorted according to the views.
-In addition to this, user Id, subscribers, name, date created, channel type,video views, youtube link, monthly earnings and social medias link is also given.
+This python code is done on a csv dataset youtube_datase.csv.This dataset consist of the details of 3945 youtube videos in addition to this, user Id, subscribers, name, date created, channel type,video views, youtube link, monthly earnings and social medias link is also given.

+# code
+A sorting function in python is used to sort the data to find the top grossing 1000 videos among the data.

 # Language
 Python, query language.